dsbowen/hemlock/docs_md/tutorial/responder_branch.md

 In this part of the tutorial, you'll implement the responder branch.

+The responder branch is similar to the proposer branch.
+For a great exercise, see if you can create it yourself without looking at my code.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.10/survey.py" target="_blank">`survey.py`</a> file should look like at the end of this part of the tutorial.

+## Adding the responder branch to our survey

 Because the responder branch is similar to the proposer branch, we'll skip the notebook and work straight in `survey.py`.
 I'll point out the differences as we go along.

-Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.10/survey.py" target="_blank">`survey.py`</a> file should look like at the end of this part of the tutorial.

-## Adding the responder branch to our survey

 First, let's add a navigate function to the end of our ultimatum game branch to bring us to the responder branch: